S&P 500: Performance

-Returns by year

 Returns are generally quoted as price returns (excluding returns from dividends).
-However, they can also be quoted as total return, which include returns from dividends and the reinvestment thereof, and "net total return", which reflects the effects of dividend reinvestment after the deduction of withholding tax.
+However, they can also be quoted as total return, which includes returns from dividends and the reinvestment thereof, and "net total return", which reflects the effects of dividend reinvestment after the deduction of withholding tax.

+The S&P 500’s record closing high of 6,875.16 was set on October 27, 2025.
+The index had experienced an intra-year correction—typically defined as a decline of 10 to 20%—falling to a low of 4,982.77 on April 8 before staging a sharp recovery.